Moving to Houston

 The city's newfound cultural conscience has engendered a buzz of innovative restaurants, quirky art galleries and a downtown revitalisation that's transforming blighted neighbourhoods into attractive residential and entertainment areas.

 Whether they're moving to Houston with kids or relocating on their own, expats will enjoy the relatively low cost of living, affordable accommodation and the well-maintained infrastructure.
-The city boasts one of the best medical centres in the world and has a school system large enough to satisfy even the most demanding parents.
+Healthcare in Houston is excellent, boasting one of the best medical centres in the world.
+In addition, the city's school system is large enough to satisfy even the most demanding parents.

 Its extensive system of superhighways makes getting around effective but not always so efficient.
 Rush hour traffic is admittedly an issue.
 Expats are likely to need their own car since public transport is slow and doesn't service the Greater Houston area comprehensively.